Sirao Peak or Mt. Kan-Irag or Mt. Sibugay Hike

 Where am I going next?

-My next adventure is to check out the Hidden Waterfalls in the Southside of Cebu.
+My next adventure is to check out the Hidden Waterfalls on the Southside of Cebu.

 No comments